-In July 2001, the Financial Accounting Standards Board issued SFAS No. 141 "Business Combinations," which establishes financial accounting and reporting for business combinations and supersedes APB Opinion No. 16, Business Combinations, and FASB Statement No. 38, Accounting for Preacquisition Contingencies of Purchased Enterprises.
+In July 2001, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards No. 141("SFAS 141"), "Business Combinations," which establishes financial accounting and reporting for business combinations and supersedes APB Opinion No. 16, Business Combinations, and FASB Statement No. 38, Accounting for Preacquisition Contingencies of Purchased Enterprises.
 It requires that all business combinations in the scope of this Statement are to be accounted for using one method, the purchase method.
-The provisions of this Statement apply to all business combinations initiated after June 30, 2001, and also applies to all business combinations accounted for using the purchase method for which the date of acquisition is July 1, 2001, or later.
-To date, the Company has not engaged in a business combination and the adoption of SFAS No. 141 had no impact on the Company's financial statements.
+The provisions of this Statement apply to all business combinations initiated after September 30, 2001, and also applies to all business combinations accounted for using the purchase method for which the date of acquisition is July 1, 2001, or later.
+To date, the Company has not engaged in a business combination and the adoption of SFAS No. 141 has no impact on the Company's financial statements.

-In July 2001, the Financial Accounting Standards Board issued SFAS No. 142 "Goodwill and Other Intangible Assets," which establishes financial accounting and reporting for acquired goodwill and other intangible assets and supersedes APB Opinion No. 17, Intangible Assets.
+In July 2001, the FASB issued Statement of Financial Accounting Standards No. 142 ("SFAS 142"), "Goodwill and Other Intangible Assets," which establishes financial accounting and reporting for acquired goodwill and other intangible assets and supersedes APB Opinion No. 17, Intangible Assets.
 It addresses how intangible assets that are acquired individually or with a group of other assets (but not those acquired in a business combination) should be accounted for in financial statements upon their acquisition, and after they have been initially recognized in the financial statements.
-The provisions of this Statement are effective starting with fiscal years beginning after December 15, 2001.
-The Company will adopt SFAS No. 142 during fiscal year 2002.
+The provisions of this Statement are effective for fiscal years beginning after December 15, 2001.
+The Company will adopt SFAS 142 during fiscal year 2002.
 To date, the Company has not recorded goodwill or other intangible assets.